mruwnik/invoices/README.md

 The following options are available:

     -n, --number   Invoice number.
-In the case of multiple invoices, they will have subsequent numbers -w, --when     The month for which to generate the invoice -c, --company  The NIPs of companies for which to generate invoices.
+In the case of multiple invoices, they will have subsequent numbers -w, --when     The date for which to generate the invoice -c, --company  The NIPs of companies for which to generate invoices.
 If not provided, all the companies will be used -h, --help     Display a help message